Summer Camps Policies and Procedures

 Staff

-All SAIT Youth Program leaders are 17 years of age or older, and Standard First Aid/CPR-C certified.
-Each staff is required to complete a Criminal Record Check with Vulnerable Sector Search.
-Leaders are placed in programs based on their skill and knowledge of the program topic/theme.
+Each staff member is required to complete a criminal record check with a vulnerable sector search.
+Leaders are placed in programs based on their skills and knowledge of the program topic/theme.

-In some cases, SAIT instructors/coaches will also be involved in leading the program.
+In some cases, SAIT instructors/coaches will also lead the program.
 Most programs will have two adults (either two program leaders or one program leader and one SAIT instructor) leading the program.
 Participants are supervised at all times.

 Volunteers

-All SAIT Youth Program volunteers must have completed Grade 10 prior to the first week of volunteering.
-Each volunteer is required to complete a Criminal Record Check with Vulnerable Sector Search.
-Volunteers are placed in programs for students in grades 1-6, which relate to their areas of interest.
+Volunteers are placed in programs which relate to their areas of interest.
 In certain circumstances, volunteers may be placed in other programs where extra support is required.

-We welcome the opportunity for families to send a support person to accompany their participant if required.
-Please note this individual must obtain and present a valid Criminal Record Check with Vulnerable Sector Search prior to the first day of program.
+Families are welcome to send a support person to accompany their participants if required.
+This individual must obtain and present a valid criminal record check with a vulnerable sector search before to the first day of the program.

-Ingredient substitutions cannot be made in the programs (including cooking and baking camps.)
+Ingredient substitutions cannot be made in the programs (including cooking camps.)

 Contact us